a-gram/audioneex/docs/about.rst

 ------------

-The architecture is extremely modular, with three main interfaces that abstract access to most of the functionality of the engine: ``Recognizer``, ``Indexer`` and ``DataStore``.
+The architecture is extremely modular, with three main interfaces that abstract access to most of the functionality of the engine: ``Recognizer``, ``Indexer``, ``DataStore`` and ``AudioProvider``.

 .. figure:: _static/arch.png

 The ``Recognizer`` can be considered as the front-end to all of the identification functionality.
-It deals with the collection of audio supplied by the clients, dispatching of the audio to the ``Fingerprinter`` for fingerprint extraction, dispatching of the extracted fingerprints to the ``Matcher`` to initiate the search of the best candidates, analysis of the results returned by the matching process and production of the final results.
+It deals with the collection of audio data from the clients, dispatching of the audio to the ``Fingerprinter`` for fingerprint extraction, dispatching of the extracted fingerprints to the ``Matcher`` to initiate the search of the best candidates, analysis of the results returned by the matching process and production of the final results.

 The ``Indexer`` provides access to functionality concerning the generation of the reference fingerprints.
-It deals with the collection of audio from client applications, initiating the fingerprinting process, processing the resulting fingerprints into a format suitable for quick searches and storing the data into the appropriate structures.
+It deals with the collection of audio data from client applications, initiating the fingerprinting process, processing the resulting fingerprints into a format suitable for quick searches and storing the data into the appropriate structures.
 In the context of the Audioneex engine,